argoproj-labs/training-material/argo-workflows/inputs-and-outputs/artifacts.md

-Artifact is a fancy name for a file that is compressed and stored in S3.
+Artifact is a fancy name for a file that is compressed and stored in object storage (S3, MinIO, GCS, etc.).

-There are two kind of artifact in Argo:
+There are two kind of artifacts in Argo:

-* An **input artifact** is a file downloaded from storage (e.g. S3) and mounted as a volume within the container.
+* An **input artifact** is a file downloaded from storage (i.e. S3) and mounted as a volume within the container.
 * An **output artifact** is a file created in the container that is uploaded to storage.

-Artifacts are typically uploaded into a bucket within some kind of storage such as S3 or GCP.
+Artifacts are typically uploaded into a bucket within some kind of storage such as AWS S3 or GCP GCS.
 We call that storage an **artifact repository**.
-Within these lessons we'll be using MinIO for this purpose, but you can just imagine it is S3 or what ever you're used too.
+Within these lessons we'll be using MinIO for this purpose, but you can just imagine it is S3 or what ever you're used to.

-## Output Artifact
+## Output Artifacts

 Each task within a workflow can produce output artifacts.
 To specify an output artifact, you must include `outputs` in the manifest.
 Each output artifact declares: